infobyte/doggie/docs/software/evil_doggie/attacks/spoofing_attack.md

   --extended
     Use if the target ID is an extended 29‑bit ID.
 Defaults to standard 11‑bit IDs.

+DESCRIPTION:
+Push to the plan a spoofing attack to injecting a forged message on the bus immediately after seeing a specific real message.

+This works by monitoring the bus in real‑time and, when a matching message is detected (using <id> and optional <match_data>), EvilDoggie quickly sends your crafted <spoofed_data> message.
 ```

 ## How It Works